 It’s simply more resource-efficient for people to live in a city due to the distance between places people travel and their physical footprint.
 From a collectivist point of view, it’s way more resource-intensive to live in a rural area, all else being equal (spoiler: it’s often not—keep reading).

 The primary drivers of your carbon footprint as an individual are energy usage and transportation.
 Both of these factors are driven higher by rural living.

 You have to travel much larger distances to get routine tasks done like grocery shopping or visiting a doctor.
 That’s usually done with a car where, in urban environments, you can often walk, bike, or use public transportation.

 Dollar for dollar, you can buy more house in rural areas than urban typically.
 That’s more to heat and cool, more energy used.

 Speaking of heating: what about heating with firewood?

 I can’t claim to be an expert here, and there seems to be some reasonable debate over this topic.
 On the one hand, if at an individual level, you were to replant all felled trees used for heating, and you transported those trees in a low carbon footprint way (i.e. they’re on your property), it’s reasonable to assume that the net emissions would be less than that of using natural gas.

 However, this doesn’t account for one key component: where those emissions are going.
 If you’re heating with wood, those emissions are likely being output through a chimney from your home.
-The particulates are going to hang around locally, and as much improved as modern wood stoves have become, they’re far from perfect.
+The particulates are going to hang around locally, and as much improved as modern wood stoves have become, they’re far from perfect per the EPA.

 I think there’s room to argue that transporting energy consumption and the resultant emissions from a city to the suburbs or rural areas where power plants are is a bit immoral, though.